Automatic language translation

 Parole helps offenders reintegrate safely because Community Corrections officers are in contact with them making sure they are complying with the order.

-Victims can ask the Parole Authority to impose additional conditions and exclusion zones for offenders preveting them from going to certain locations while on parole.
+Victims can ask the Parole Authority to impose additional conditions and exclusion zones for offenders preventing them from going to certain locations while on parole.

-If an inmate is released at the end of their total maximum senten victims cannot request any conditions or exclusion zones.
+If an inmate is released at the end of their total maximum sentence then victims cannot request any conditions or exclusion zones.

 Evidence consistently shows that supervising offenders in the community reduces the risk of reoffending and offers better protection for the community.